Kehan Xu

 Research

-My research focuses on physically-based rendering and light transport algorithms.
-I find rendering both fascinating and captivating, as it brings together diverse knowledge from physics, mathematics, computer science theory, and innovative software engineering techniques to create stunning visual effects.
+My research focuses on physically based rendering, with an emphasis on efficient forward and inverse light transport simulation in participating media and stochastic geometry.
+I find rendering fascinating as it brings together diverse knowledge from physics, mathematics, computer science theory, and innovative software engineering techniques to create stunning visual effects.

 Volume Scattering Probability Guiding